beechovsky/adv_js_concepts/notes/Foundation_2.md

 Things you can do with arguments are hard to optimize.
 Recent JS (6) introduces tools to limit use of arguments.
-But, we may need access to/ iterate oever function arguments.
+But, we may need access to/iterate over function arguments.
 So, use `Array.from(arguments)` instead.
 This allows use of Array methods on arguments.

 **Default Parameters** (ES6) - allows use of spread operator: